 The Policy applies to staff members (and former staff members).
 All references to workers also relate to former workers and staff members from other organisations working (currently or previously) in this organisation.
-It also applies to independent contractors working with us, those who acquire information on a relevant wrongdoing during precontractual negotiations, agency workers, trainees, volunteers, publicjobs Board Members and individuals who come across wrongdoing during the recruitment process.
+It also applies to independent contractors working with us, those who acquire information on a relevant wrongdoing during pre-contractual negotiations, agency workers, trainees, volunteers, Public Appointments Service Board Members and individuals who come across wrongdoing during the recruitment process.